gedankenstuecke/jekyll-theme-basically-basic/docs/about.md

             …and that's how I ended up with Eugenia & Bastian, in the middle of Paris.
         </p>
         <p>
             Which was great food-wise – as there's plenty of perfectly good garbage everywhere on the floor – and I might have even made a doggie-friend or two.
-But it wasn't great in terms of parks, as for some reason they don't let dogs roam free on those!
+But it wasn't great in terms of parks, as for some reason they don't let dogs roam free in those!
         </p>
     </div>